 M: Okay!
 Okay!

-G: You know, you Wise Men – and your behavior puts that title seriously into question – you’re both making too much of this.
+G: You know, you Wise Men – and your behavior puts the title into question – are both making too much of all this.
 Remember: “It’s the thought that counts.”

 F: Spoken like a man who’s giving gold.